-The transport strategy of the LAP should also demonstrate consistency with 'Avoid-Shift-Improve' principle as set out in the NSMP, the implementation of 'demand management' measures, the '10-minute town concept' and include policies and objectives for better provision of public transport, cycling and pedestrian facilities to achieve the modal share targets as set out in the development Plan.
+In this respect, the LAP should also demonstrate consistency with 'Avoid-Shift-Improve' principle, as set out in the NSMP, the implementation of 'demand management' measures, and the '10-minute town concept'.

 The proactive implementation of the Design Manual for Urban Roads and Streets (revised 2019), including in particular 'filtered permeability', will ensure that over time the area will better accommodate pedestrians and cyclists, in addition to public transport where available.
 Similarly, the implementation of the NTA's Permeability Best Practice Guide will also ensure enhanced pedestrian and cycle routes within the area of the LAP.